 Welcome from the Director

 The Joint Universities Accelerator School (JUAS) has provided postgraduate-level education in the science and technology of particle accelerators to well over a thousand students since 1994.
-Most of the them have earned credits towards Masters or Doctoral degrees at our 16 Partner Universities in Europe and many are also engaged in research at CERN and other laboratories.
-Other participants include students at other universities around the world and early-career professionals seeking to enhance their applicable knowledge and skills.
-Many have gone on to careers in the large accelerator laboratories, industry or universities.
-The recently created JUAS Alumni Network and social media presence are intended to sustain contacts among them.
+Most have earned credits towards Masters or Doctoral degrees at our Partner Universities in Europe, while students at other universities around the world and early-career professionals have sought to enhance their applicable knowledge and skills.
+Many have gone on to pursue successful careers in large accelerator laboratories such as CERN, in industry or in universities.

 JUAS Director :